 They’re developing skills and achieving.
-Alumni assessed themselves on a variety of skill sets before and after their Walden experiences.
-Self-ratings differed at a statistically significant level, showing improvements on each skill, most prominently in conducting mixed-methods research, interpreting published research findings, performing qualitative and quantitative analyses, designing research projects and leading positive social change.
-A number of Walden doctoral alumni have reported achievements such as delivering at least one presentation at a conference (83%).
-In addition, nearly half (49%) have published at least one peer-reviewed article, more than one-third (35%) have published at least one article in a trade magazine or journal and more than a quarter (26%) have published at least one book.
+Alumni who participated in our survey assessed themselves on a variety of skill sets before and after their Walden experiences.
+Self-ratings differed at a statistically significant level, showing improvements on each skill, most prominently in conducting mixed-methods research, interpreting published research findings, performing qualitative and quantitative analyses, designing research projects, and leading positive social change.
+A number of Walden alumni survey respondents have reported achievements such as delivering at least one presentation at a conference (89.3%).
+In addition, 39.3% have published at least one peer-reviewed article and 30.7% have published at least one article in a trade magazine or journal.

 Employers of Walden graduates are pleased.
-More than 87% of employers of Walden graduates reported that they are satisfied or very satisfied with the Walden graduate employed at their organization.
-Almost all (98%) employers of Walden graduates surveyed say they would hire another Walden graduate.
-Employers also reported that Walden graduates’ professional skills and performance have improved since attending Walden, including areas such as research (66%), project management (66%), problem solving (67%), leadership (71%), knowledge of the field (72%) and pursuing professional development opportunities (73%).
-In addition, a majority of employers surveyed said they believe online degrees are equal to or more valuable than degrees earned in a face-to-face setting.
+A total of 89% of surveyed employers of Walden graduates reported that they are satisfied or very satisfied with the Walden graduate employed at their organization.
+Most (77.3%) employers of Walden graduates surveyed say they would hire another Walden graduate.
+Employers also reported that Walden graduates’ professional skills and performance have improved since attending Walden, including in areas such as oral communication (70.8%), critical thinking (77.5%), developing solutions to organizational problems (81%), analyzing issues from multiple perspectives (79.5%) and written communication (72.3%).
+In addition, a majority of employers surveyed (80.5%) say they believe online degrees are equal to or more valuable than degrees earned in a face-to-face setting.

 Walden alumni are effecting positive social change.
 Part of Walden’s mission is to provide a diverse community of career professionals with the opportunity to transform themselves as scholar-practitioners so they can effect positive social change.
-Four out of five (80%) Walden alumni report that Walden has helped them effect social change to a very great, great or moderate extent.
-Walden alumni also have a 65% average rate of volunteerism, compared to the national average among college graduates of 50%, and have trained others using skills or knowledge gained at Walden (60%), served as a mentor (67%) or served in a leadership capacity at work (70%).
+Three out of four (74%) Walden alumni survey respondents report that Walden has helped them effect social change to a very great, great, or moderate extent.
+Walden alumni who responded to our survey also have a 66.4% average rate of volunteerism.